Sat, 23 Sep 2023 16:28:21 -0400

-SP 800-63-3 Digital Identity Guidelines (This document)
+SP 800-63 Digital Identity Guidelines (This document)

 SP 800-63A sets requirements to achieve a given IAL.
-The three IALs reflect the options agencies may select based on their risk profile and the potential harm caused by an attacker making a successful false claim of an identity.
+The three IALs reflect the options agencies may select from based on their risk profile and the potential harm caused by an attacker making a successful false claim of an identity.
 The IALs are as follows:

 The three AALs define the subsets of options agencies can select based on their risk profile and the potential harm caused by an attacker taking control of an authenticator and accessing agencies’ systems.
 The AALs are as follows:

-AAL1 - Provides some assurance that the claimant controls the authenticator registered to a subscriber.
-AAL1 requires at least single-factor authentication using a wide range of available authentication technologies.
-Successful authentication requires a secure authentication protocol through which the claimant demonstrates possession and control of the authenticator(s).
+AAL1: AAL1 provides some assurance that the claimant controls an authenticator bound to the subscriber’s account.
+AAL1 requires either single-factor or multi-factor authentication using a wide range of available authentication technologies.
+Successful authentication requires that the claimant prove possession and control of the authenticator through a secure authentication protocol.

-AAL2 - Provides high confidence that the claimant controls authenticators registered to a subscriber.
-In addition to requirements of AAL1, two different authentication factors are required.
+AAL2: AAL2 provides high confidence that the claimant controls authenticator(s) bound to the subscriber’s account.
+Proof of possession and control of two distinct authentication factors is required through secure authentication protocol(s).
 Approved cryptographic techniques are required at AAL2 and above.

 The three FALs reflect the options agencies can select based on their risk profile and the potential harm caused by an attacker taking control of federated transactions.
 The FALs are as follows:

-FAL1 - Allows for the subscriber to enable the RP to receive a bearer assertion.
+FAL1: Allows for the subscriber to enable the RP to receive a bearer assertion.
 The assertion is signed by the IdP using approved cryptography.

-FAL2 - Adds the requirement that the assertion be encrypted using approved cryptography such that the RP is the only party that can decrypt it.
+FAL2: Adds the requirement that the assertion be encrypted using approved cryptography such that the RP is the only party that can decrypt it.

-FAL3 - Requires the subscriber to present proof of possession of a cryptographic key referenced in the assertion in addition to the assertion artifact itself.
+FAL3: Requires the subscriber to present proof of possession of a cryptographic key referenced in the assertion in addition to the assertion artifact itself.
 The assertion is signed by the IdP and encrypted to the RP using approved cryptography.

 This section is informative.